-You have lost the ability to take 1 mile at a time, but also, even if you have to stop, you are not acknowledging the fact that you have run 10 miles already.
+You have lost the ability to take 1 mile at a time, but also, you are not acknowledging the fact that you have run 10 miles already.

 No wonder you are exhausted.
-No wonder you need to 'take 5 or stop'.
-Look...just look how far you have come.
+No wonder you need to 'take 5'.
+But look...just look how far you have come.